OpenVPN/openvpn/doc/man-sections/cipher-negotiation.rst

 OpenVPN 2.4 clients
 -------------------
-The negotiation support in OpenVPN 2.4 was a first implementation and still had some quirks.
+The negotiation support in OpenVPN 2.4 was the first iteration of the implementation and still had some quirks.
 Its main goal was "upgrade to AES-256-GCM when possible".
-An OpenVPN 2.4 client that is built against a crypto library that supports AES in GCM mode and does not have ``--ncp-disable`` will always announce support for `AES-256-GCM` and `AES-128-GCM` even if the ``--ncp-ciphers`` option does not include those two ciphers.
-It is therefore recommended to add `AES-256-GCM` and `AES-128-GCM` to the ``--ncp-ciphers`` options to workaround this bug.
+An OpenVPN 2.4 client that is built against a crypto library that supports AES in GCM mode and does not have ``--ncp-disable`` will always announce support for `AES-256-GCM` and `AES-128-GCM` to a server by sending :code:`IV_NCP=2`.

+This only causes a problem if ``--ncp-ciphers`` option has been changed from the default of :code:`AES-256-GCM:AES-128-GCM` to a value that does not include these two ciphers.
+When a OpenVPN servers try to use `AES-256-GCM` or `AES-128-GCM` the connection will then fail.
+It is therefore recommended to always have the `AES-256-GCM` and `AES-128-GCM` ciphers to the ``--ncp-ciphers`` options to avoid this behaviour.

 OpenVPN 3 clients
 -----------------